vilasinits/vilasinits.github.io/travel_portfolio.md

 layout: travel
 title: Through my lens
 permalink: /travel.html/
+captions:
+  - title: "Old city lanes"
+    subtitle: "Morning light in a busy neighbourhood"
+  - title: "Waiting for departure"
+    subtitle: "Quiet moments on the platform"
+  - title: "Tram through old town Lisbon"
+    subtitle: "A yellow tram weaving through narrow streets"
+  - title: "Mountain calling"
+    subtitle: "Found this mossy forest while wandering through the Swiss hills"
+  - title: "Under the Arch"
+    subtitle: "A calm corner of Venice just after the rain"
+  - title: "Snowbound"
+    subtitle: "Stillness draped over stone posts in Tonale"
+  - title: "Venetian Stillness"
+    subtitle: "A canal shimmering under lantern light in the heart of Venice"
+  - title: "City of Lights"
+    subtitle: "A fleeting moment in Paris where motion and stillness meet"
+  - title: "Across the Dunes"
+    subtitle: "A quiet silhouette moving through the Jaisalmer sunset"
+  - title: "Caravan at Dusk"
+    subtitle: "Silhouettes drifting across the Jaisalmer sands as the sun melts into the horizon"
+  - title: "Desert Architecture"
+    subtitle: "Intricate balconies and sandstone walls lining the heart of Jaisalmer"
+  - title: "Blue City Views"
+    subtitle: "Walking through Jodhpur’s cool blue streets and colourful corners"
+  - title: "Lakefront Palace"
+    subtitle: "Morning calm along Udaipur’s ghats, where the city’s stories echo through old arches"
+  - title: "Gateway to the Bazaar"
+    subtitle: "A glimpse into Udaipur’s colourful chaos, framed perfectly by an old city arch"
+  - title: "Stone and Silence"
+    subtitle: "The quiet grandeur of Mehrangarh Fort, rising from the desert cliffs of Jodhpur"

 ---

 <style>
   /* Full width + site tokens */
   .page .page-content, .page .page-content .wrapper {